awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 + All endpoints must be unique within a namespace\.
 + All discovery names must be unique within a namespace\.
 + Tasks that run in a namespace can only resolve endpoints that already existed before the task started\.
 New endpoints that are added to the namespace after the task starts won't be added to the task configuration\.
 For more information, see [Deployment order](#service-connect-concepts-deploy)\.

-**Important**
-If the first service in a new or empty namespace is client\-only, the deployment doesn't complete\.
-You must make a client\-server service as the first service in a new or empty namespace\.
++ You can create a namespace when creating a new cluster\.
+Amazon ECS Service Connect doesn't delete namespaces when clusters are deleted\.
+You must delete namespaces directly in AWS Cloud Map if you are done using them\.

 ## Service Connect console experience<a name="service-connect-console"></a>

 Service Connect management is available only in the new Amazon ECS console\.

 To create a new namespace, either create a new Amazon ECS cluster using the Amazon ECS console and specify a namespace name to create, or use the AWS Cloud Map console\.
 Amazon ECS Service Connect can use any *instance discovery* type of AWS Cloud Map namespace\.
 We recommend the *API calls* type to make the minimum amount of additional resources\.
-To create a new Amazon ECS cluster and namespace in the Amazon ECS console, see [Creating a cluster for the Fargate launch type using the new console](create-cluster-console-v2.md)\.
+To create a new Amazon ECS cluster and namespace in the Amazon ECS console, see [Creating a cluster for the Fargate launch type using the console](create-cluster-console-v2.md)\.

 Every AWS Cloud Map namespace in this AWS account in the selected AWS Region is displayed in the **Namespaces** in the Amazon ECS console\.